PauloGSC/default-website/README.md

 - Good/placeholder filenames and/or preferrable ones (e.g. index.html)
 - For some source files (e.g. HTML ones), the content comprises some best practices concerning the language and can be used as a start point

+# Credits

+- `media/videos/video.mp4`: video by Magda Ehlers from Pexels

 # Suggestions and contributions

 Feel free to make suggestions, contributions or else via issues.